-SHA APPENZELLER is in his ninth season with the Chorale.
+SHA APPENZELLER is in his tenth season with the Chorale.
 Sha received a degree in Music Education from The University of Northern Iowa and pursued a Master’s degree in Vocal Performance from The University of Texas at San Antonio.
 He has performed numerous opera and musical theater roles with San Antonio Lyric Opera, Opera Theatre of the Rockies’ Vocal Arts Symposium, Opera Theatre of the Rockies, and Opera Colorado.
 Sha’s concert performances include Haydn’s The Creation, Handel’s Messiah, Brahms’ Requiem, and Mozart’s Solemn Vespers.
-He has worked for USAA for 15 years and is currently a claims litigation manager.
+He has worked for USAA for 16 years and is currently a claims litigation manager.

-CALEB FRENCH returns for his second year with the Phoenix Chorale.
+CALEB FRENCH returns for his third year with the Phoenix Chorale.
 He holds a master’s degree in church music from Bob Jones University, with emphases in voice, conducting, and composition.
 He appeared in 2014 in BJU’s production of Aida, and sang for five years in the University Chorale.
 Caleb was awarded First Prize in the John Ness Beck Foundation Choral Composition Competition in 2012 and is a published composer with Beckenhorst Press.
 Caleb currently resides as head of music education at Arrowhead Christian Academy, where he directs all graded choirs in the school’s high-participation choral program.
 He has begun making adjunct appearances as vocal coach, choral clinician, and church music instructor here in Phoenix, Arizona, and in Hermosillo, Sonora, Mexico.
 He and his wife Heidi are active members at Northwest Valley Baptist Church, where Caleb also serves as director of worship services and conductor of the church’s choir.